 When it comes to today’s travel trends, culinary experiences and cultural getaways are dominating every millennial’s vacation plans.
-Great news: the bustling, historic city of Jackson is brimming with delicious eats and time-traveling experiences, from experiencing the Deep South to authentic Italian bites and everything in between.
+Great news: the bustling, historic city of Jackson is brimming with delicious eats and enlightening experiences.

 Nomadic travel vloggers Eric and Allison, the couple behind the popular YouTube channel “The Endless Adventure,” recently stopped through Jackson during a cross-country road trip through the South and spent some time soaking up all of the culture, cuisine and Southern charm that the City with Soul brings to the table.